Business, today, is -IMHO- a lot easier than it used to be.

 The big advantage of using such tools is that they can improve the whole experience of your users but most importantly exponentially increase your converts.
 They do that by analyzing your users and their entire journey while being on your platform.
 These tools are really powerful but they have one single two facet downside; most of the time, you will need to have a user base to interact with your platform first which is also really “dangerous” as they are experiencing the “real product”.

-Hotjar is one of the leaders in this industry and it has been used by big companies and individuals alike.
-It’s considered a mainly qualitative tool allowing managers to understand their users’ behaviour with heatmaps, recordings, conversion funnels, analysis of forms and real-time surveys.
+Hotjar is one of the leaders in this industry and it is being used by big companies and individuals alike.
+It’s considered a mainly qualitative tool allowing managers to understand their users’ behavior with heatmaps, recordings, conversion funnels, analysis of forms, and real-time surveys.

 Pricing: It has a free version to start off, their “plus plan” costs $32/month.